 Context: Underutilized mixed use development opportunity within walking distance of a transit station to become the hub of economic, entertainment, and community activity within University City.

-Policy Area shown in white on maps below.
 Refer to Legends on Recommended Future Land Use, Future Transportation Network, and Public Facilities and Environmental Features Maps on pages 17, 18, and 19.